Slip and Fall Banner

 Summing across all counties, we find the total number of deaths from accidental falls in the Oklahoma City metro area was 350 in 2018.

-Slip and Fall Accidents Statistics
+OKC Slip and Fall Accidents Statistics, Informative Graphic

 The Oklahoma State Department of Health also records the total incident rate of non-fatal illnesses and injuries, including slips, trips, and falls.
 The recorded case rate in all industries, including state and local government, was 3.8 per 100 full-time workers per year.
 In goods-producing sectors, the figure was 4.2, and in agriculture, forestry, fishing, and hunting, it was 5.1.